 To elucidate the sensitive dependence of the luminosity of curvature radiation on the model parameters, we calculate the luminosity using a simple analytic model of the gap.
 The analytic results are compared with the curvature luminosity obtained from the simulations (Fig. \ref{fig:luminosity}).
 The analytic model assumes that the curvature luminosity emitted from the outer gap boundary is dominated by emission of particles accelerated in the open gap region around the null charge surface, where the electric field $E_{||}(r)$ is strongest and oscillations can be neglected.
 We ignore any velocity spread, as it is negligibly small, and suppose that at any given radius $r$ the energy of an emitting particle, $\gamma(r)$, is limited by curvature losses (as seen in Figs. \ref{fig:lightcurve0},\ref{fig:lightcurve1} and \ref{fig:lightcurve2}, IC losses are negligible in most cases of interest).
 It is obtained by equating the curvature power of a single particle,

 with the rate of energy gain by the electric force, $e c E_{||}(r)$:

-Here $R_c$ is the curvature radius of the magnetic field line confining the accelerating particles, assumed to be constant throughout the gap.
+Here $e$ is a charge of an electron and $R_c$ is the curvature radius of the magnetic field line confining the accelerating particles, assumed to be constant throughout the gap.
 The total curvature luminosity is obtained by integrating $P_{\rm cur}$ over all the particles inside the gap:

 where $r_{\rm out}$ and $r_{\rm in}$ are the outer and inner gap boundaries, respectively, $\alpha(r)$ is the lapse function, and $n$ is the number density of emitting particles, taken to be equal to $|j_0|\omega_{\rm H}B(1+a^2_{\ast})\cos\theta/2\pi ec$ at $r=r_{\rm null}$.